Ilmarian-Incorporated/WORLDS-AND-VERSES/0. WORLDS, VERSES & SETTINGS/FERA WORLD/Items and Structures/Drugs & Chemicals/Hoosk.md

 #FeraWorld

 # Summary

-A Yaralti drug injested as a powder or can be burnt to create a smoke.
+A Yaralti drug ingested as a powder or can be burnt to create a smoke.